 - Shoot for all occasions – in order to use for both print and digital, have photographers provide use 300 DPI images.
 You can always make these smaller later (72 DPI is great for digital).

-- Make sure you shoot to have an image for 1500 x 600 pixels to upload to the site
+- Make sure you shoot to have a wide image (or combo of images) to upload to the site

 - Use existing vertical or look books images for editorials by placing them next to each other to achieve the best format